 These are the same skills and strategies I’ve put focused attention into growing for myself as a late-diagnosed woman with ADHD and as a spouse of a partner with ADHD.
-We have used therapy, medication, and coaching to learn how to work with our ADHD rather than against it.
+We have used therapy, medication, and coaching plus a ton of trial and error to learn how to work with our ADHD rather than against it.

 Your ADHD Brain

 I love ADHD brains.
 I take a neurobiological approach to understanding ADHD, but I use stories and metaphors to help you understand what is happening in your brain so that you don’t need a biology degree to get a clearer picture of your ADHD.

 & Time Management

 Organization and Time Management skills are rarely gifts we ADHDers possess.
 We can work to improve and train these skills, or I can help you develop and learn adaptive strategies to reach specific goals.

 I use the SMART Goal System to guide clients to set clearly defined goals.
 If we can set targets that are Specific, Measurable, Achievable, Relevant and Time-Bound, we can start to notice and celebrate our successes.
 These goals can be small, but their effect is not.

 An ADHD Coach fills in the gaps left by the other professionals in your treatment circle.